 - A. DISTRICT ATTORNEY INVESTIGATOR A & B. District Attorney Investigator is the first working level of criminal and civil investigation in the District Attorney Investigator series.
-Individuals in this class are sworn peace officers who perform routine and less complex investigative work.
 They may possess less investigative experience than a Senior District Attorney Investigator, however, they possess expertise in a highly specialized field of investigation. - B. SENIOR DISTRICT ATTORNEY INVESTIGATOR.
 Senior District Attorney Investigator is the advanced level position for sworn peace officers within the District Attorney's office.
-This level of peace officer performs the full range of investigative work and differs from that of the lower level District Attorney Investigator class in that the Senior District Attorney Investigator has had a greater amount of investigative experience, and will be involved in more complex investigative work. - C. SENOR DISTRICT ATTORNEY INVESTIGATOR A. Senior District Attorney Investigator A's are peace officers who possess the same level of experience as the Senior District Attorney Investigator and perform similar duties, however, they possess an Intermediate P.O.S.T. certificate. - D. SENIOR DISTRICT ATTORNEY INVESTIGATOR B. Senior District Attorney Investigator B's are peace officers who possess the same level of experience as the Senior District Attorney Investigator and perform similar duties, however, they possess an Advanced P.O.S.T. certificate. - E. SENIOR DISTRICT ATTORNEY INVESTIGATOR IIB.
-Senior District Attorney Investigator IIB is a highly skilled specialist in law enforcement investigations and operations, who may also be charged with some limitedfunctional supervisory related tasks or who possesses advanced forensic skill in such areas as handwriting, fingerprinting, and forged document examinations or other specialized skills applicable to investigative responsibilities for the District Attorney's office.
-Subject to annual recommendation of the Executive Office and approval by the Board of Supervisors. tThe number of positions may equal up to 35% of the total Sr. number of incumbent District Attorney Investigators class, but shall initially consist of 16 positions.
+This level of peace officer performs the full range of investigative work and differs from that of the lower level District Attorney Investigator class in that the Senior District Attorney Investigator has had a greater amount of investigative experience. - C. SENOR DISTRICT ATTORNEY INVESTIGATOR A. Senior District Attorney Investigator A's are peace officers who possess the same level of experience as the Senior District Attorney Investigator and perform similar duties, however, they possess an Intermediate P.O.S.T. certificate. - D. SENIOR DISTRICT ATTORNEY INVESTIGATOR B. Senior District Attorney Investigator B's are peace officers who possess the same level of experience as the Senior District Attorney Investigator and perform similar duties, however, they possess an Advanced P.O.S.T. certificate. - E. SENIOR DISTRICT ATTORNEY INVESTIGATOR IIB.
+Senior District Attorney Investigator IIB is a highly skilled specialist in law enforcement investigations and operations, who may also be charged with some functional supervisory related tasks or other specialized skills applicable to investigative responsibilities for the

+District Attorney's office.
+The number of positions may equal up to 35% of the total number of incumbent District Attorney Investigators.